Skip to main content

 Cassava Leaves Stew

-Young cassava leaves cooked down with palm oil, onions, and sometimes meat or fish.
-The leaves become tender and flavorful, served with gozo.
+Young cassava leaves cooked slowly with palm oil, onions, and sometimes meat or fish until tender and flavorful.
+It is served alongside gozo.

 Fried Plantains